fhiso/legacy-format/media-type-spec.md

 There are four parameters that are sets of *strings*.
 Two (`Tag` and `XrefID`) limit contents of *structures* and all four constrain serialised representations.
-The serialisation-only sets (`LineSep` and `Delim`) are limited to range over a specific set of characters characters in order to facilitate [Character encoding detection].
+The serialisation-only sets (`LineSep` and `Delim`) are limited to range over a specific set of characters in order to facilitate [Character encoding detection].
 None of these sets may ever contain the empty string.

 `Tag`